 Charles: My favorite Christmas present I have bought someone is an old Russian army fur hat for my Dad which he wore when we were traveling in Tibet in January.

-Daniel: What are your hopes for White Lies in 2011?
+Daniel: What are your hopes for White Lies?

 Charles: My hopes are that our new album connects with people as much as I feel connected to it and that we can travel the world again playing to all our fans.